Ellie has a rapidly growing Crown Court practice, appearing for both the prosecution and defence.

 - R v R (Leeds Magistrates’ Court) – Ellie represented a Defendant charged with wasting Police time for a false report of a rape.
 This case involved a large amount of CCTV and other evidence, and Ellie liaised with the prosecutor to reduce as much of the case as possible into agreed facts to streamline the process and focus on the key issues.

 Prior to commencing pupillage, Ellie worked as a paralegal in the Catastrophic Personal Injury team at DWF.
-She regularly assisted with drafting Defences, Draft Orders and letters of advice to insurer clients on complex and high value cases.
+She regularly assisted with drafting pleadings and letters of advice to insurer clients on complex and high value cases.
 She therefore has a strong understanding of key concepts in personal injury litigation.

-Ellie frequently acts for both Claimants and Defendants in small claims hearings, Stage 3 hearings and interim applications.
-She accepts instructions to act in Fast Track matters, including on conditional fee agreements in appropriate cases.
+Ellie frequently acts for both Claimants and Defendants in Fast Track and small claims hearings, Stage 3 hearings and interim applications.
+She is happy to work on conditional fee agreements in appropriate cases.

-Ellie also has particular experience in credit hire litigation, assisted by a thorough understanding of the case law in this area.
-She delivered a seminar on credit hire remotely over the lockdown period.
+Ellie has a wealth of experience in credit hire litigation, assisted by a thorough understanding of the case law in this area.

 Ellie accepts instructions to draft pleadings and advices on liability and quantum, and can assist at all stages of a claim’s life cycle.
 She can work to a short deadline if required.